What Is Customer Journey?

 Furthermore, while your clients may have a single final objective, there may be micro-goals that they complete at various stages of their journey.
 To track the client journey, you must identify these objectives and link them with each stage.

 For this, you may utilize a variety of data sources, such as interview transcripts, surveys, and customer service emails.
 By matching these business goals with each phase of the trip, you’ll be able to determine if your website assists your consumers in achieving all of their objectives.
+When analyzing these data sources, employing tokenization best practices ensures that text data is processed effectively and securely.

 - Locate the Touchpoints